DuendeInexistente/Cirque/ShortStories/thievesdreams.md

 She was wandering the hallways of the ship now, trying not to think, worried what her thoughts might wander to.
 There was a ball somewhere nearby, or at least the music of one whispered softly.

-She remembered him dressing up nicely, a colt in the spring of his life who could keep his cool with a gun aimed at his face -thought she attempted to avoid this- but was fretting because he didn’t have anyone to take to the ball.
+She remembered him dressing up nicely, a colt in the spring of his life who could keep his cool with a gun aimed at his face -thought she attempted to avoid this happening- but was fretting because he didn’t have anyone to take to the ball.

 He’d been a good student.
 If only she was a teacher to match…